In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 When preparing to transport your HHW items, please remember:

-For information about how to properly dispose of household hazardous materials call the County Household Hazardous Waste Hotline at 888-253-2652, or 1-800-238-0172.
+For information about properly disposing of household hazardous materials, call the County Household Hazardous Waste Hotline at 888-253-2652 or 1-800-238-0172.

 Or utilize the Earth 911 recycling hotline to locate drop-off programs for hazardous and non-hazardous materials: 1-800-CLEANUP (800-253-2687) or www.earth911.org

 One way to reduce the number of batteries in the waste stream is to purchase rechargeable batteries.
-Nearly one in five dry-cell batteries purchased in the United States is rechargeable.
+Nearly one in five dry-cell batteries purchased in the United States are rechargeable.
 Over its useful life, each rechargeable battery may substitute for hundreds of single-use batteries.

 To encourage Signal Hill residents to dispose of their household batteries properly, Public Works has provided three locations for the proper collection of household batteries.
 This program offers battery collection containers at: